The United States Air Force

 Air Force Space Command

 Air Force Space Command (AFSPC) is another new command, it was established in 1982 to control all US military satellites, launch vehicles, space tracking and ballistic missile warning systems.
 The role of AFSPC increased substantially in 1993 when it inherited responsibility for all Intercontinental Ballistic Missiles (ICBM) from the defunct Strategic Air Command (SAC).
+AFSPC provides ready ICBMs to US Strategic Command (USSTRATCOM), a unified command responsible for the employment of all US nuclear forces.
 Additionally, the commander of AFSC is also the commander of the North American Air Defense Command (NORAD), the bi-lateral command between the US and Canada for defending North American airspace from intrusion.
 This relatively small command has about 39,000 personnel, half of them civilian, but is located in over 80 locations around the world.
 Two numbered Air Forces in the command coordinate and control 580 ICBMs and over 50 communications, GPS, reconnaissance, ballistic missile warning and weather satellites.
+(Note, the structures involved in space /assets, ICBMs, NORAD and national reconnaissance have gone through numerous changes over time)

 Air Force Reserve